RagingGummyBear/CustomVisionProject/CustomVisionProject/Workflow.md

     - TOO MUCH MEMORY USAGE

 ### Memory leak:
-    - Reduce the size of background images and quality
-    - Remove unnecessery view controllers
+    - Remove unnecessery view controllers from navigation view
-    - Fortune view last image (steamy) stays in memory maybe?
-    - UIImage_IO in the camera view
     - Surface_IO in the camera view
     - UILabel ????
-    - Mainmenu animations not cleared
-    - Use imageWithContentsOfFile
-    - Core animation in the result page
+    - On completion for the splashscreens, remove them from memory using the imageView.image = nil